 - Grand Tower is a ghost town.
 There never was much to it but showed some progress after the Civil War, with a saddle factor, cigar plant, gun shops, brick works.
 There’s a hill called Devil’s Backbone.
 (These days it’s a park.)

 - The grandparents’ house is like going back in time, with the metonym of a black iron range standing for the earlier era.

 - 1861 is the flashback story within a story.

 - The American Civil War started in 1861 and lasted until 1865.
 The war officially began April 12 in Charleston.
-The battle at Port Sumter marked a turning point in the Civil War, when secessionists started to lose.
+The big struggle at Port Sumter marked a turning point in the Civil War, when secessionists started to lose.
 Until then, escaped slaves could be sold back to the south.

 - Food is lacking in variety, especially in the winter.
 Mother makes a dish called ‘scrapple’ made from cornmeal and shredded pork off the neck bones.
 You slice of bits of it to fry in lard.
 For a fancy occasion you might fry it in butter.

 - Coffee is expensive and a luxury but the family drinks sassafras tea.
 (Root beer is made from the root of this tree.)
 These days it’s thought to be carcinogenic to drink it regularly.

 - In Southern Illinois the town was divided between north and south sympathies.
 By law black people aren’t even allowed in the state, although ‘everyone ignores this’.
 The fact that the law exists speaks to the levels of racism.

 - People commonly keep a sick drawer (to put medicines etc.) and a ‘death drawer’ (where they keep a sheet and clothes to be buried in).
 Very morbid sounding to the modern reader, but evidence that death is on people’s minds a lot more than it is today.
 People expected death, but at any moment.